SRF LOANS – How to Apply

-Eligible activities include waste water treatment plants, interceptors, collection systems and related facilities, line relocation for road widening and storm water improvements.
+Eligible activities include waste water treatment plants, interceptors, collection systems and related facilities, line relocation for road widening and non-point source improvements.
 Projects may address environmental, growth or economic development needs.
 Specific examples include:

 • New, Upgrade or Expansion of a Waste Water Treatment Plant

 • Sewer Line Rehabilitation or Replacement

 • Relocation of Sewer Lines due to Road Widening Projects

 Eligible activities include water supply/distribution facilities needed to achieve or maintain compliance with the Safe Drinking Water Act and relocation of water lines for highway widening projects.
 Examples of Drinking Water Projects include:

 • New, Upgrade or Expansion of a Surface Water Treatment Plant

 • Addition of New Wells